5 Brilliant Hacks to Stop Noisy Pipes When Flushing Toilet

 Pressure Check and Adjust

-- Dial Down the Drama: If your readings are high, adjusting the pressure-reducing valve can tone down the performance considerably.
+• Dial Down the Drama: If the pressure is too high, adjusting the pressure-reducing valve can help quiet things down.

 Install Water Hammer Arrestors